Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-Consequently, on each qubit $q_i$ at most two \gate{Rx} and two \gate{Rz} gates are executed between two \gate{ZZ} gates.
+Consequently, on each qubit $q_i$ there are at most two \gate{Rx} gates and two \gate{Rz} gates between two \gate{ZZ} gates.
 Let $\omega$ be the number of \gate{ZZ} gates in $\mathcal{G}$ as defined in \eqref{eq-def-omega}.
-Hence, $\mathcal{G}$ consists exactly of $\omega$ two-qubit gates and at most $8\omega + 5n$ single qubit gates.
+Thus $\mathcal{G}$ consists of exactly $\omega$ two-qubit gates and at most $8\omega + 5n$ single-qubit gates.
 It is depicted in \autoref{fig-example-8} how this transformation is applied to the circuit from \autoref{fig-example-7}.